 Although Mary's reign was not perhaps the great moment of Tudor crisis that 20th-century CE historians once liked to portray, she did have to battle as a female ruler presiding over a council already split over multiple issues.
 The House of Commons had been largely compliant but with notable exceptions such as the outright rejection of Mary's bill of December 1555 CE to confiscate the estates of hundreds of exiled Protestants.
 The real threat of the rebellions and level of unpopularity amongst the people are difficult to measure but whatever one's position, it had all been a long struggle for the queen, and after five years of political and emotional strife, her physical well-being had suffered.
 Those nobles wise enough to see it prepared themselves for a new monarch.

 Death & Successor

 Mary, aged 42, died of stomach cancer on 17 November 1558 CE at Saint James' Palace.
 The queen's death was celebrated as an end to the religious strife that had blighted England for so long; indeed, 17 November was long-celebrated thereafter as a public holiday.
 Mary was buried in Westminster Abbey.
-With no heirs, Mary Tudor was succeeded by Elizabeth Tudor who was crowned on 15 January 1559 CE.
-Elizabeth would restore Protestantism but her greatest challenge came from abroad as Catholic Spain and Philip II now saw the golden opportunity to once and for all control both the worldly wealth and the spiritual soul of England.
+With no heirs, Mary Tudor was succeeded by her half-sister Elizabeth Tudor who was crowned on 15 January 1559 CE.
+Queen Elizabeth would restore Protestantism but her greatest challenge came from abroad as Catholic Spain and Philip II now saw the golden opportunity to once and for all control both the worldly wealth and the spiritual soul of England.
 As it happened, the gold of the Americas was wasted on a Spanish Armada fleet that could not force an invasion.
 The aura of gold was all on England's side as Elizabeth's reign then blossomed into one of the greatest periods of the country's long history.